THE WOMAN OF REVELATION

 that there she might be taken care of for twelve hundred and sixty days.

 The Ark of the Covenant as described in the Old Testament Book of Exodus was the sanctuary for the Holy of Holies, the tabernacle in which was the dwelling-place of the Lord.
 In the Book of Revelation, the Ark of the Covenant precedes the "Woman clothed with the sun," as described in the above passage.
 Just as the Ark of the Covenant was the dwelling-place filled by the presence of the Lord God, the Blessed Virgin Mary became the dwelling-place for Jesus Christ, the Word made Flesh, as described in the Gospel of Luke.

-While these recent appearances are still under investigation by the Catholic Church, one can hear the common themes that echo through the ages, especially now as we enter the third millennium.
-This is a time for repentance, prayer, reading Scripture, fasting, and frequent reception of the Sacraments.
+As we enter the third millennium, this is a time for repentance, prayer, reading Scripture, fasting, and frequent reception of the Sacraments.
 It is time for us to be examples of love, mercy, and peace, as our modern world continues to fall away from the Ten Commandments of God and the Eight Beatitudes of Jesus.